mathisschmieder/MMDVM_HS_Hat/README.md

 ### Revision 1.2
 This Revision adds support for an optional AN1603-443 ceramic antenna.
 Insert C27 or C28, depending on what kind of antenna you want to use.

+### Revision 1.3
+The boot jumper was removed and the STlink header moved to its position.
+This gave space for another 4-pin header allowing to connect I²C OLED displays.
+No new stencil needed

 ## BOM
 * All necessary parts for the Revision 1.1 board can be ordered at Mouser using the following [shopping cart](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=780b8eac44)
 * All necessary parts for the Revision 1.2 board can be ordered at Mouser using the following [shopping cart](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=035e777242)